 An industrial design licence must be in writing and signed by both parties.
-The licence can be signed:

-- In the bilingual format.

-- In English and accompanied with the Russian translation.
+In addition to being executed in the Russian language, the licence can be signed in a bilingual format or in English and accompanied with a Russian translation.

-- Simply executed in the Russian language.